STEPHANIE COOPER-LEWTER | DURATION: 50 MINUTES

-Stephanie explains the Leading on Opportunity Council and the relevance of the measurement upon which Charlotte is ranked among cities in economic mobility.
+Stephanie explains the Leading on Opportunity Council and the relevance of Charlotte being ranked last among cities in economic mobility.

 She describes the timeline of events that led to the formation of a Leading on Opportunity Task Force and Leading on Opportunity Council.

 She discusses cross-determinant factors of segregation and social capital in economic mobility, and what theories of change are helping prioritize her work.

 Stephanie considers how the community has embraced the language of economic mobility and whether it is dampening other initiatives in Charlotte.